Languages used on the Internet: Usage statistics of content languages for websites

-Icelandic is among, or the least, used national language on the internet, while Welsh has fewer words on the internet.
+Most used scripts on the Internet

 Content languages on YouTube

-Of the top 250 YouTube channels, 66% of the content is in English, 15% in Spanish, 7% in Portuguese, 5% in Hindi, 2% in Korean, while other languages make up 5%.
+Of the top 250 YouTube channels, 66% of the content is in English, 15% in Spanish, 7% in Portuguese, 5% in Hindi, and 2% in Korean, while other languages make up 5%, although other sources point to different percentages.
 YouTube is available in over 80 languages with more than a hundred different local versions.
 Of those popular YouTube channels that posted a video in the first week of 2019, just over half contained some content in a language other than English.

 Internet users by language

 InternetWorldStats estimates of the number of Internet users by language as of March 31, 2020:

 Wikipedia page views by language

-Wikimedia Statistics gives the number of page views of each edition of Wikipedia by language.
+The Wikimedia Analytics API provides the most recent data on page views and page edits, among other statistics, for all language editions of Wikipedia.